TheHLMEI/Otto/README.md

         Example:
         #
-        # username of privileged user allowed to start and stop the deamon fromt he command line
+        # username of privileged user allowed to start and stop the deamon from the command line
         #
         user           otto